 Local aviation enthusiasts will often head out to the airport when unusual or interesting aircraft are seen overhead approaching the airport to land.
 (I do and I’ve seen a DC9, military and coast guard C130 aircraft, USAF Apache, Blackhawk, and Chinook Helicopters, the Sikorski Skycrane, and, one of my favorite sights, the V-22 Osprey.)
 The airport is located just 2-miles east of the town and it’s a quick drive to visit and make use of the services offered at the Bishop Airport.

 It is optimally situated with three long runways offering six directions for safe take-off and landing.
-One runway is newly refurbished with all new, state-of-the-art, pilot activated, LED lights for night flight.
+One runway is newly refurbished with all-new, state-of-the-art, pilot-activated, LED lights for night flights.
 There is no control tower and while the “open airspace” is generally uncrowded, pilot navigational aids are always fully operational for safe flying.

 Bishop as Base

 Bishop provides a unique opportunity from which to explore this region by air.
 A flight of about 1 hour in a light aircraft out of Bishop Airport will present an unforgettable experience and open up a window of wonder over some of the most beautiful sights that this region has to offer.

 There is an aviation slang term, “The $100 hamburger,” that refers to a pilot’s excuse for a fun flight of about an hour or more to a destination to eat a burger and then fly home.